-Some materials, such as water and metal. are really good
+Some materials, such as water and metal,

-conductors.
-That's

-NEVER stick a fork into a toaster while it's plugged in.
-The fork could conduct electricity from the why you should
+as water and metal, are really good conductors.
+That's why you should NEVER stick a fork into a toaster while it's plugged in.
+The fork could conduct electricity from the wires (that toast the bread) to you.